Characteristic THz-emissions induced by optically excited collective orbital modes: Introduction

-Transition-metal oxides (TMOs) belong to the strongly correlated material class that hosts a variety of exotic ordered phases.
-The low-lying excitations in these ordered states are dictated by quasiparticles described by the corresponding collective modes such as polarons, magnons, and orbitons \cite{Reticcioli2019,Essenberger2011,Fischer2009,Brink2001,Saitoh2001}.
-The fundamental knowledge of the nature of the quasiparticles, their dynamics, and decay is important to understand their impact on transport properties.
-In several TMOs, such as manganites, the splitting of d-orbitals due to electronic interactions and the Jahn-Teller (JT) effect results in the formation of orbital-ordered states.
+3d transition-metal oxides (TMOs) with strongly localized 3d orbitals due to large onsite Coloumb repulsion belong to the strongly correlated material class.
+The strong interaction among electron, spin, and lattice degrees of freedom (DOF) in these oxides results in novel physical phenomena, such as high-Tc superconductivity in layered cuprates, metal-insulator transitions (Mott insulators) in nickel oxides, and colossal magnetoresistance (CMR) and multiferroicity in manganites.
+The low-lying excitations in these ordered states are collective modes involving these DOFs such as phonons, magnons, and orbitons \cite{Reticcioli2019,Essenberger2011,Fischer2009,Brink2001,Saitoh2001}.
+The knowledge of the nature of the quasiparticles and collective modes is important to understand the electrical and thermal transport properties of correlated TMOs.
+In several TMOs, such as manganites, the splitting of d-orbitals due to electronic interactions and the Jahn-Teller (JT) effect \cite{Jahn1937} results in the formation of orbital-ordered states.
 The interactions between orbitals at different sites in such materials allow propagation of local orbital excitation to the entire lattice, resulting in the formation of "orbitons".
-Similarly to collective spin-wave excitations in spin-ordered states, orbitons are elementary excitations in materials that host a long-range orbital-order pattern in the ground state \cite{Saitoh2001,Brink2000}.
+Similarly to collective spin excitations in spin-ordered states, orbitons are elementary excitations in materials that host a long-range orbital-order pattern in the ground state \cite{Saitoh2001,Brink2000}.